mrudorfer/burg-toolkit/readme.md

 - poisson disk sampling:
     - point densities are not uniform, instead it is relative to the size of the object
     - i think uniform density would be better, but we can skip some part of the table
+    - o3d has a voxel-based down-sample method - maybe that could be an approach?